xishell/DH2642-uhabit/docs/api-habits.md

 ## Authentication

-> **Note**: Authentication is currently disabled for testing purposes.
-All requests use a mock user ID (`test-user-123`).
->
-> **TODO**: Re-enable authentication after login UI is implemented.
-See issue #45.

-When authentication is enabled, all endpoints require a valid session cookie.
-Unauthenticated requests will return `401 Unauthorized`.
+All endpoints require a valid Better Auth session cookie.
+Unauthenticated requests return `401 Unauthorized`.

-### How Authentication Works

-1. User authenticates via `/api/auth/sign-in`
-2. Better Auth sets session cookie
-3. Server hooks populate `event.locals.user`
-4. API endpoints check `locals.user` for authorization
+- The API is only available in the Cloudflare runtime (`bun run dev:cf` or deployed); `bun dev` does not provide the DB/auth bindings.
+- Auth is wired through the global `hooks.server.ts` using Better Auth’s `svelteKitHandler`, which populates `locals.user` and `locals.session`.
+- API handlers assert `locals.user` and scope queries to that user.

 ## Data Models